 ACCOMPLISHMENTS OBJECTIVES Continued to update property files into Municity software.
 Active engagement and education with contractors and the public Established the ability to pay for permits with credit cards.
 1859 Inspections performed Permit Revenues totaled \$387,856.
-Continue to improve communication and coordination between Fire Marshal, Zoning and Assessor's Offices in dealing with the Building Department.
-Continue fine-tuning workplace efficiency within Municity software, e.g., permit grouping and contact syncing with Vision software Incorporating code changes into the Town's building practices Continue to work toward online access for permit applications.
+Department.

 Building Proposed and Historical Budget vs. Actual